 August – Make floors fabulous

-Withe everyone traipsing in and out, your floors will see a lot of action at this time of year.
+With the whole household traipsing in and out, your floors can be a breeding ground for germs.
 Steam kills 99 per cent of bacteria and viruses, so use a multi-tasking steam cleaner to clean your carpets, hard floors, upholstery and surfaces with minimum elbow grease.

 Choose a model with a large water tank so you won’t have to stop to refill it too often and opt for a design with a 360-degree rotating head and a hand-held optional function, to get the job done more quickly and easily